5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ### Modifying an existing `PinConfig`
 In case you already have a working Layout-ID for your system which you just want to modify in order to add Inputs or Outputs to, you don't need to build the `PinConfig` from scratch again.
 You only have to modify the existing `PinConfig` data, add the path of new source to the PathMap inside the corresponding Platform.xml. and re-compile the AppleALC kext.

 Since I am using a docking station with a Line-out jack, I want audio to come out of it when I plug my external speakers which is currently not working.
 The Layout-ID I am currently using (ID 18 for ALC269) was created for the Lenovo X230 which is very similar to the T530 in terms of features.
-It uses the same Codec revision and orks fine besides the missing support for the Line-out of the dock.
+It uses the same Codec revision and works fine besides the missing support for the Line-out of the dock.

 To modify an existing `PinConfig`, do the following: